 When wild animals are seen, it is very important to keep calm.
-All the people of the boat coming to one side might cause trouble.
-It is also important to maintain sanity and not to disturb the animals.
+All the people on the boat coming to one side might cause trouble.
+It is also important to maintain sanity and not disturb the animals.

 On many occasions, tourists urge the boatman to go closer to get a proper view.
 This is a dangerous idea.
 One should remember that tiger attacks in Sundarban are not rare.
 Your guide knows best about the forest, so keep faith in him.